Nukesor/archivebot/README.md

     % ./main.py

+Additionally, if you want to use the zip feature, you need to install 7zip on your system.

 ## Configuration

 You can choose to run archivebot as a bot with a telegram bot token.
 If run as a normal telegram bot, archivebot is unable to scan the whole chat history.
 Thereby `/scan_chat` doesn't work.